Canon 200D vs Olympus E-M10 II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in June 2017 and August 2015.
 The 200D is a DSLR, while the E-M10 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (200D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (200D) and a Four Thirds (E-M10 II) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

-An illustration of the physical size and weight of the Canon 200D and the Olympus E-M10 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 200D and the Olympus E-M10 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (12 percent) than the Canon 200D.
 Moreover, the E-M10 II is markedly lighter (14 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the E-M10 II are weather-sealed.